 Despite the severity of the situation, prison officers did not enter for eight minutes and there was a delay in alerting others to the medical emergency and calling an ambulance.
 When officers did enter the cell Nile had already lost consciousness and was later pronounced dead on 24 March 2018.

 At an inquest into his death, which took place at Rutland and North Leicestershire Coroner’s Court, in October last year, a number of issues in the care that Nile received were highlighted, resulting from a lack of experience and adequate training of the staff.

 Public Law experts at Simpson Millar, who are acting on behalf of Nile’s family, have now been granted permission to challenge the decision of Assistant Coroner Tanyka Rawden not to issue what is known as a ‘Prevention of Future Deaths’ (PFD) report as part of a Judicial Review.

-At a High Court hearing which will now take place in the coming months, they will argue that this decision was unlawful and irrational given the evidence that was heard at the inquest.
+At the hearing at Birmingham High Court, which will take place on 1 November, they will argue that this decision was unlawful and irrational given the evidence that was heard at the inquest.

 If the judge agrees with their findings the coroner will have to review her decision not to produce a PFD.
 It is the family’s hope that in doing so, she will reconsider her position and make recommendations on what changes can be made to prevent other families suffering as they have in the future.

 In the past five years (October 2016-21) there have been thirteen deaths in HMP Stocken, including Nile’s.
 The majority of these relate to physical ill health, and all but one of those who died were under 60 years old.

 Previous reports from the Prisons and Probation Ombudsman have been critical of emergency responses.

 The family’s lawyer, Aimee Brackfield from Simpson Millar, said: “This has been an extremely difficult time for Nile’s family as they continue to grieve their loss.